Posted by Maulik Patel

-First launched in April 2012, Google Penguin aimed to target the web spam and catch the websites deemed to be spamming the search results by violating Google’s webmaster guidelines.
-This included the sites practicing Blackhat SEO techniques which do not benefit the users and find loopholes or the shortcuts to rank higher than they actually deserve.
+First launched in April 2012, Google Penguin aimed to target the webspam and catch the websites deemed to be spamming the search results by violating Google’s webmaster guidelines.
+This included the sites practising Blackhat SEO techniques that do not benefit the users and find loopholes or shortcuts to rank higher than they actually deserve.

-In this article, you’ll learn what Penguin 4.0 is, how the latest update impacts the SEO community and how the bold and brave can safely continue to improve their online visibility without fearing of the consequences from search engine penalties.
+In this article, you’ll learn what Penguin 4.0 is, how the latest update impacts the SEO community and how the bold and brave can safely continue to improve their online visibility without fearing the consequences of search engine penalties.

 Google finally released Penguin 4.0 on 23rd September, 2016 after two years of updating the third version. –Source The latest version of the Penguin algorithm is now a part of it’s core algorithm and set to make significant changes to the Google search results.